Michael Flannery

-Michael Flannery (7 January 1903 – 30 September 1994) was an Irish republican who fought in the Irish War of Independence and the Irish Civil War.
-He supported the Provisional IRA during The Troubles and was a founder of NORAID.
+Michael Flannery (7 January 1903 – 30 September 1994) was an Irish military officer and founder of the Irish Northern Aid Committee (NORAID), an Irish American membership organization that supported the Provisional IRA during the Troubles.

+Flannery was a veteran of the Irish War of Independence and the Irish Civil War, and was also a member of the Cumann na Saoirse after the Republican Sinn Féin and Provisional Sinn Féin split in 1986.

-Irish revolutionary period
+Early life and role in the Irish revolutionary period

 Flannery was born in Cangort, near Brosna, right on the border of County Offaly and County Tipperary, on 7 January 1903.

-In 1916 he joined the Irish Volunteers alongside his brother Peter, although he did not take part in the Easter Rising.
+In 1916, he joined the Irish Volunteers alongside his brother Peter, although he did not take part in the Easter Rising.
 However, he did participate in the Irish War of Independence.
 Following the outbreak of the Irish Civil War, he fought as part of the Anti-Treaty IRA until his capture by the National Army on 11 November 1922 in Roscrea, County Tipperary.
 He was imprisoned for nearly a year and a half in Dublin's Mountjoy Prison (C Wing).
-While there he witnessed the execution of Anti-Treaty IRA leaders Richard Barrett, Joe McKelvey, Liam Mellows and Rory O'Connor from his cell window.
+While there, he witnessed the execution of Anti-Treaty IRA leaders Richard Barrett, Joe McKelvey, Liam Mellows and Rory O'Connor from his cell window.
 Following Flannery going on a 28-day hunger strike, he was placed in the Curragh Prison Camp until 1 May 1924 when he was finally released, a full year after the end of the civil war.